txddy-p/Obsidian/Investment Planning.md

 	- The expected rate of price-rise (INFLATION).
 ![[risk_vs_return.png]]
 # Investment Returns
-- A return is a benefit an investor receives (or earns) from an investment, expressed as a percentage and usually calculated over a period of one year.
+- A return is a benefit an investor receives from an investment, expressed as a percentage and usually calculated over a period of one year.
 - The total holding period return on an investment (also known as the return on shareholder investment - ROSI) consist of two components:
 	- Capital gains (or losses) - Arising from price changes.
 	- Investment income - Being dividends, interest, or rent received.